-Bleaker Island is a small working sheep farm, roughly 18 kilometres long and just one and a half kilometers wide.
+Bleaker Island is a small working sheep farm, roughly 18 kilometres long and just one and a half kilometers wide, and is home to a large colony of rockhopper pengiuns.

-In addition to its colony of rockhopper penguins, the island is also home to Magellanic and gentoo penguins and has a large king cormorant colony.
+In addition to the rockhopper penguin colony (over 750 pairs), the island is also home to Magellanic and gentoo penguins and has a large king cormorant colony.
 Striated caracaras are often seen, and whales and sea lions patrol the coast.
 The island has many pools, which are home to a large number of waterfowl including white-tufted, and silver grebes and black-necked swans.

 Offering some wonderful walks along its long sandy beaches and teeming with wildlife, Bleaker Island quietly enchants the visitor with its natural beauty.